Gwynbl31dd/webex-pipeline-assistant/README.md

 The only requirement is populating the environment variable and having a webex token available.
 (Easy...
 I know...)

-I recommend creating a bot and using it's token [Webex-Bot](https://developer.webex.com/docs/bots)
+I recommend creating a bot and using its token [Webex-Bot](https://developer.webex.com/docs/bots)

 ## Build the docker image